mmonteleone/jquery.confine/README.markdown

 Textarea maxlength Done Right.
 [http://github.com/mmonteleone/jquery.confine][0]

-HTML textareas do not natively implement a `maxlength` attribute like text inputs.  jQuery.confine is a simple jQuery plugin which implements this *correctly*, avoiding many of the problems most naive implementations run into.
+HTML textareas do not natively implement a `maxlength` attribute like text inputs.  jQuery.confine is a simple jQuery plugin which implements this *correctly*, avoiding many of the problems most naive implementations run into, while also optionally taking advantage of new HTML5 standards and live event support in jQuery 1.4.

 Seriously, textarea maxlength?
 Hasn't this problem been solved before?
 Like 5,000 times?
 ------------------------------------------------------------------------------